earthlab/earthlab.github.io/_posts/courses/earth-analytics/01_document-your-science/intro-knitr-rmd/2016-12-06-Rmd06-add-images-markdown.md

 ## Add an image to your report

-You can add images to an R markdown report using markdown syntax as follows:
+You can add images to an R Markdown report using markdown syntax as follows:

 ```md
 ![alt text here](path-to-image-here)